ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 For instance, such an inconsistency might arise because of:

 * political decisions as discussed above, or
+* updates to time zone definitions being applied at different times by timestamp producers and receivers, or
 * errors in the applications producing and consuming such a timestamp.

 While the information available is not generally sufficient to resolve